-For our first approach we use the fact that the law $P_\Phi$ of a finite point process on $\cX$ can be equivalently represented by two sequences $(\Pi_k)_{k \in \natural}$ and $(p_k)_{k \in \natural_0}$.
+The law $P_\Phi$ of a finite point process on $\cX$ can be equivalently represented by two sequences $(p_k)_{k \in \natural_0}$ and $(\Pi_k)_{k \in \natural}$.
 Each $p_k$ specifies the probability of finding $k$ points in a realization.
 The $\Pi_k$ are symmetric probability measures on $\cX^k$ which describe the distribution of any ordering of points, given $k$ points are realized, see \citet[Chapter~5.3]{DVJvol1} for details.
-We can thus construct scoring functions for the distribution of the process by combining scoring functions for all $\Pi_k$ with a scoring function for the distribution $(p_k)_{k \in \natural_0}$.